shahid-iqbal-er/multiple-disease-prediction/README.md

     *   Comparison of train vs. test metrics to assess overfitting/underfitting tendencies.
 7.  **Select the Best Model**: Identification of the optimal model based on evaluated metrics, stability, and generalization ability.
 8.  **Save Model**: Serialization of the chosen model to a `.pkl` file for seamless deployment within the web application.

+## ⚠️ Data Challenges & Limitations

+This project intentionally worked with publicly available healthcare datasets to reflect real-world constraints rather than idealized experimental conditions.

+Several limitations were observed during experimentation:

+- **Data scarcity and noise**: Some datasets, particularly the Indian Liver Patient Dataset, contained missing values, noisy measurements, and overlapping feature distributions, which limited model separability.
+- **Class imbalance**: Certain disease classes were underrepresented, affecting recall and stability across train–test splits.
+- **Lower liver disease performance**: Liver disease prediction achieved approximately **73.5% accuracy**, significantly lower than other tasks, largely due to weak feature separability and noise amplification during preprocessing.
+- **Lack of longitudinal features**: All datasets were tabular and static, without temporal or follow-up information, restricting modeling of disease progression.
+- **Limited external validation**: Models were evaluated on dataset-specific splits and not tested across multiple populations, which may affect generalizability.

+These challenges reinforced the importance of robust preprocessing, careful metric selection beyond accuracy, and the need for explainable and uncertainty-aware models in healthcare applications.

 ## 📂 Project Structure